burlresearch/ansible-webmin/README.md

 ## iWeb Cloud - Motivation

 Recently we took part in the [*iWeb Cloud &Beta;eta*][5] program in order to help evaluate their new cloud server offering.
-Became apparent that we needed a mechanism to quickly and easliy generate servers with the software of our choice.
+Became apparent that we needed a mechanism to quickly and easily generate servers with the software of our choice.
 Using Ansible gave us the opportunity to quickly generate and regenerate server nodes.
-Servers are no longer monolithic entities, but rather dispensible processing agents that simply run an operating system.
+Servers are no longer monolithic entities, but rather dispensable processing agents that simply run an operating system.

 ## <span id="digitalocean">DigitalOcean - Live Testing the Scripts</a>

 No matter which choice you make for our cloud server provider, Ansible will work since it only requires an `SSH` connection.
 I chose [DigitalOcean][12] for testing the scripts on this article.
-Though iWeb would have been just as simple, it was more convenient for me to **not to charge the coroporate account** in this instance.
+Though iWeb would have been just as simple, it was more convenient for me to **not to charge the corporate account** in this instance.
 So here are the steps I followed to get my DigialOcean Cloud Service running:

 1. Sign Up or Log In: to your DigitalOcean account: `https://cloud.digitalocean.com/registrations/new`